kinesis-bridge/.github/profile/README.md

 - [x] Rewrite the Kadena IGP with KIA
 - [x] Deploy the new IGP on Kadena
 - [x] Do some changes on the Kadena Multi-Sig ISM (set-threshoold function)
 - [x] Deploy yhe new Kadena Multi-Sig ISM
+- [ ] Fix Gas usage on DomainRouting ISM
+- [ ] Redeploy DomainRouting
 - [ ] Add a throtlling feature
 - [ ] Add a freeze feature for some tokens
 - [ ] Build a status GH Application